Wasps, Hornets, And Yellow Jackets Can Construct Large, Dangerous Nests On Your Property

 Mud daubers, uniquely, build their nests from mud or clay, and they typically resemble small tubes or chutes.
 These strange and eye-catching nests are usually built in existing or natural cracks or crevices in masonry, stone, timber, and they’re also frequently found in the rafters of outdoor structures like the roof awnings of homes, sheds, or garages.

-If wasps have made unsightly appearances around your home, call Cantu Pest Control at 972-562-9999 (Dallas and Fort Worth areas) or 713-956-7822 (Houston area) and schedule an appointment today with one of our friendly, experienced pest control experts.
+If wasps or other pests have made unsightly appearances around your home or business, call Cantu Pest & Termite at (972) 576-7629 and schedule an appointment today with one of our friendly, experienced pest control experts.